 Astronomy Linux is a DVD-based live 64-bit software designed for amateur astronomy enthusiasts.
 It is free, open-source, downloaded with .iso files, and includes many more programs.

-This file does not require installation permanently on the computer’s hard disk; nevertheless, it can be connected to the USB flash drive and can be used in many more ways without interrupting the current system.
+This file does not require permanent installation on the computer’s hard disk; nevertheless, it can be connected to the USB flash drive and can be used in many more ways without interrupting the current system.
 This astronomy software offers a real benefit for amateur enthusiasts.

 Features of Astronomy Linux

-- This astronomy software paves the way to explore the universe for amateur enthusiasts in a significant context.
+• This astronomy software paves the way for amateur enthusiasts to explore the universe in a significant context.

-- It is easy to download, install, and operate on the Linux platform because of being simple to operate.
+• It is easy to download, install, and operate on the Linux platform because of being simple to operate.

-- This program lets amateur astronomers have the necessary information regarding the universe, stars, galaxies, and planets.
+• This program lets amateur astronomers have the necessary information regarding the universe, stars, galaxies, and planets.

 10. HNSKY

 Hallo North SKY or HNSKY is semi-professional astronomy software for the Linux platform.
-In this planetarium tool, there are more than 30,000 objects with detailed features and characteristics; additionally, it has a comprehensive latest database that allows controlling telescopes with INDI and ASCOM.
+In this planetarium tool, there are more than 30,000 objects with detailed features and characteristics; additionally, it has a comprehensive database that allows controlling telescopes with INDI and ASCOM.

 Features of HNSKY

-- This planetarium tool facilitates emerging the moon, sun, planets, and satellites on the surface.
+• This planetarium tool facilitates the moon, sun, planets, and satellites emerging on the surface.

-- It helps to predict an eclipse of the moon and sun along with the occultation, and what is more, it lets the users watch the polar alignment view for the telescope.
+• It helps to predict an eclipse of the moon and sun along with the occultation, and what is more, it lets the users watch the polar alignment view for the telescope.

-- Its installation prompts accessing the Gaia star database up to 18 magnitudes; by the same token, it allows a database of in-depth sky surveys for 30,000 objects.
+• Its installation prompts accessing the Gaia star database up to 18 magnitudes; by the same token, it allows a database of in-depth sky surveys for 30,000 objects.

 11. Virtual Planet Atlas